 The Whitsand Bay and Downderry Golf Club is within a five minute stroll and is home to 18 holes set in truly spectacular surroundings.
 The clubs on-site hotel welcomes non-residents to use their facilities which include an indoor heated swimming pool, sauna, solarium, steam room, gym and spa (fees payable locally).

 Located just a short drive to the west is the popular fishing town of Looe, renowned for its local produce served within a number of harbourside restaurants.
 Other attractions include picturesque beaches, sailing and fishing trips, with Looe home to the Shark Angling Club of Great Britain.
-For visitors wishing to give their car a holiday too then follow the wight mile coastal path linking Portwrinkle and Looe, providing a great opportunity to soak up the sea air and rewarding views on route.
+For visitors wishing to give their car a holiday too then follow the eight mile coastal path linking Portwrinkle and Looe, providing a great opportunity to soak up the sea air and rewarding views on route.

 Exploring further inland and Portwrinkle is within easy driving distance of a number of Cornish attractions.
 Spend the day at the world famous Eden Project or the Lost Gardens of Heligan, both in St Austell, or visit any number of historic houses owned by the National Trust including Antony House where filming took place for the recent Disney movie Alice in Wonderland.
 No visit to Cornwall would be complete without visiting some of its iconic beaches which range from isolated coves to expanses of golden sands, all just waiting to be discovered.